daniabib/ComfyUI_ProPainter_Nodes/README.md

 - `OUTPAINT_MASK`: The mask used during outpainting.
 - `output_width`: The width of the outpainted frames.
 - `output_height`: The height of the outpainted frames.

-## Others suggested nodes
-I suggest using [VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite) for loading and saving the video frames.

 ## License
 The ProPainter models and code are licensed under [NTU S-Lab License 1.0](https://github.com/sczhou/ProPainter/blob/main/LICENSE).